-Traditionally, Sedgwick County has viewed personnel costs in terms of two primary areas: wages and salary and employee benefits.
+Traditionally, Sedgwick County has viewed personnel costs in terms of two primary areas: salary and wages and employee benefits.
 In 2013, the County elected to evaluate and make decisions on personnel costs in terms of total compensation - the total package of wages and salary along with all County-paid benefits.
-This approach attempts to ensure Sedgwick County's competitiveness with other employers marketplace.
+This approach attempts to ensure Sedgwick County's competitiveness with other employers in the marketplace.
 It also aligns with the County's goals to reward desired work performance and encourage healthy employee behaviors, which influence operating costs.
 Considering wages and salaries along with employee benefits allows for greater flexibility in determining employee total compensation.